Suspect admits he killed Natalee Holloway in Aruba in 2005, pleads guilty to extorting her mother

 Van der Sloot’s guilty plea in federal court, a few miles from where Natalee Holloway attended high school, came three days before what would have been her 37th birthday.
 Standing at a podium in the courtroom, Beth Holloway addressed van der Sloot.

-“You are a killer," Beth Holloway told van der Sloot.
+“You are a killer," she said.
 “I want you to remember that every time that jail door slams.”

 Credit: AP